ILiekMelons/MindustryBELauncher/README.md

 ### Running
 Install Python 3.

-Download the code as a .zip file, extract it, then run `run.bat` or `run.sh`.
+Download the code as a .zip file, extract it, then run `run.sh`. (`run.bat` currently does not work)